 Plus, sole proprietors are not separate entities from their business.
 That means you're directly liable for business mistakes – and your personal assets are at stake, too.

-Business insurance is critical for sole proprietors, especially those without funds set aside for legal fees or other sudden costs.
+Business insurance for sole proprietors is essential, especially those without funds set aside for legal fees or other sudden costs.
 Whether you’re a software developer, IT consultant, or project manager, you’ll need to protect your clients and yourself with the right coverage.

-First-party cyber liability insurance helps businesses recover from data breaches or other online attacks against your company.
-It typically covers immediate costs such as customer notification, credit monitoring services, crisis management, and cyberextortion.
+First-party cyber liability insurance helps your tech company recover from a data breach or cyberattack.
+It covers expenses like the cost of credit monitoring services, crisis management, and cybersecurity incident investigations.

-TechInsurance helps tech sole proprietors compare business insurance quotes with one easy online application.
-Start an application today to find the right policy at the most affordable price for your business.
+TechInsurance helps small tech companies compare business insurance quotes with one easy online application.
+With the right insurance for a sole proprietorship, your business can withstand lawsuits and other costly incidents.
+Start an application today to find affordable policies from trusted U.S. carriers.